Cops open fire in air to quell unrest at Assam market

 The police personnel, when pelted with stones, resorted to lathicharge and opened fired in the air to quell the unrest.
 Additional police forces rushed to the site and cordoned off the entire area, the officer said, adding that four persons have been arrested in this connection.

 On Friday, too, both vendors and customers at Folimari Budhbari market in Dhubri district had attacked police personnel, who were trying to enforce the lockdown order - imposed by the government to contain the spread of Covid-19.
-PTI ESB RMS RMS
+PTI ESB RMS SK SK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)